Ocean monitoring - Strengthening coastal resilience

 Future opportunities

-Partnerships with institutes such as IMR (Havforskningsinstituttet) could enable continuous plankton surveillance along the Norwegian coast and beyond.
+Partnerships with monitoring institutions could enable continuous plankton surveillance along the Norwegian coast and beyond.